Qualifying Your Candidate's Current Situation

 - Has the candidate been sitting on a job offer for a week but not made a decision and if so, why not?

-The key however to qualifying your candidates current situation rests squarely on your ability to master the skill of disarming.
+A key component to qualifying your candidates current situation rests squarely on your ability to master the skill of disarming.
 When recruiters fail to disarm their candidates and make them feel comfortable in being transparent in sharing private, sensitive information regarding their current situation they withhold information.
 You know you have failed to disarm your candidate when you start see behaviors like:

 - Candidates failing to do what they said they would do

 - Candidates failing to return your calls or emails

 - Recruiters learning of new information (about their candidate) late in the IT recruitment process such as a counter offer or other/new job opportunities the candidate is considering

 Finally, you will need to listen carefully to the tonality in which your candidates answer your current situation qualifying questions.
 If the candidate’s words tell you one thing, but their tone or attitude tells you something else or sends a mixed message, you need to probe further.
 This should be a red flag!
 There is no need to start qualifying the candidates relevant experience and technical skills if you identify red flags regarding their current situation.
 Ignoring "red flags" when qualifying the candidate's current situation almost ALWAYS blow up deals.

 Understanding and qualifying your candidate’s current situation as early in the process as possible is crucial to effectively managing your time and avoid wasting time on candidates you will never close.